bergtop-io/school-projects/README.md

 # school-projects
 Projects made for computer science education.

-There are a few modules that this project is dependent on, please use pip to install these:
+### About loginOpdracht
+Please note that _loginOpdracht.py_ has some module dependencies, `pip install` can be used for the following modules:
-  - easygui
+* easygui
-  - sqlite3
+* sqlite3
-  - hashlib
+* hashlib